Grading Policies

 • The TIA pre test will not count as a grade.

-• The TIA post test will not count as a grade.
-The TIA post test will serve as the 4th nine weeks District Assessment for non-STAAR tested grade levels in the core content areas.
+• The TIA post test will serve as the 4th nine weeks District Assessment for non-STAAR tested grade levels in the core content areas.
+This assessment will not count as a grade.

 • Reteaching/Intervention